mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 The data grid supports different operators for the native column types.
 However, you can extend the operator and add your own, customize the input component or set your own operator for a new column type.

 1. **Custom input**.

 In this demo, you will see how to reuse the numeric filter and customize the input filter value component.

+The rating column reuses the numeric operator, but the input value is a new rating component.

 {{"demo": "pages/components/data-grid/filtering/ExtendNumericOperator.js", "bg": "inline"}}